 Retention Period for Archive

-OSG shall retain archived data for at least 5 years.
+OSG shall retain archived data for as long as there are valid certificates whose issuance was based on the archived data.

 Protection of Archive

 OSG shall store archive records in a manner that prevents unauthorized modification, substitution, or destruction.
 OSG shall maintain any software application required to process the archive data until the data is either destroyed or transferred to a newer medium.